opendxl-community/OpenDXL-QChat/README.md

   Once DXL fabric connection is established, the participant listens for any incoming events on the channel.
 These events are json form and parsed appropriately.
 Currently, message type = 1 is supported, but built to handle future types as well (events, methods, property sets, and more).

-  The screen is drawn using the python `curses` library.
-As such, multi-line submissions are not permitted in the PoC.
-This can be addressed in extended submissions of the code.

 ### Future capabilities in progress include:
   * 1 on 1 user chat